johannesnoordanus/image2gcode/README.md

 # image2gcode
 Convert an image to gcode for GRBL v1.1 compatible diode laser engravers.

 Diode lasers are fast at switching to different power levels.
 This makes them ideal to write pixels (with discrete intensity levels) at a relatively fast rate.

-This program converts image pixels to laser 'pixels' one on one.
-The laserhead sweeps from left to right and vice versa, with each sweep stepping in the other direction.
+This program converts each image pixel to a gcode move of *--pixelsize* length - one on one.
 Images (with or without Alpha channel) are converted to black&white first - laser intensity (burn rate) can be seen as a grayscale - and get a white background.
-Image pixel intensities are inverted (burnrate is an inverse scale) and translated to gcode commands.
+Image pixel intensities are inverted (burnrate is an inverse scale) and translated to gcode ```move``` commands.
+Note that the image to convert is unaltered in all other aspects and keeps its pixel dimensions!

-The translation produces dense gcode: pixels with same intensity are drawn with one gcode command and only coordinates and Gcomands that change are writen.
+Conversion produces optimized gcode: pixels with same intensity are drawn with one gcode ```move``` command and only coordinates and gcode comands that change are writen.
-Note that option```--validate```makes it possible to validate the gcode (result) file (this is inverse conversion gcode2image).
+Images are drawn in a scan line way: the laserhead sweeps from left to right and vice versa, with each sweep stepping in the other direction, but images are drawn within their outline only and background (white) is skipped at maximum speed between image 'zones'.
+See options *--speedmoves* and *--noise*.

+It is possible to validate the gcode produced in one go: its size, placement and pixel burnlevels are visible with switch ```--validate```.
+Further information can be obtained by looking at the header of the gcode file produced.

-It is important to use images that have a high contrast ratio, because burnlevels have less intensity range.
+Note that to get great engravings it is important to use source images that have a high contrast ratio, because burnlevels have less intensity range.
+To get an engraving the right size, make sure images have enough pixels.

-Version 2.0.0 has important new speed optimizations.
-Engravings run significantly faster and skip from one image zone to the other at maximum speed.
-See options ```--speedmoves``` and ```--noise``` for example.
+For example if your machines laser width is 0.08mm I would recomment using a pixel size of 0.1mm, an engraving of 50x65 mm^2 (*width*x*height*) will need the source image resolution to be 500x650 pixels (*width*x*height*) in this case.

 To summarize: